Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Balance sheets: Balance sheets show the company’s financial position by representing its overall value.
 Value is determined by subtracting liabilities (what the company owes) from assets (what the company owns).
 The result or value of the company is the shareholders’ equity.
 Cash on hand and AR are counted among the assets, while AP is one of the liabilities.
 Other assets include real estate, vehicles and equipment that are already paid for and, therefore, do not have an associated ongoing cash payment.

-Net income is the bottom line on your income statement, showing you how much the company made after expenses during the period.
-Cash flow only shows the changes in cash balances from one period to the next.
+Net income is the bottom line on the income statement showing profit after expenses during a period, while cash flow shows only the changes in cash balances from one period to the next; net income includes noncash items like accounts receivable and depreciation, whereas cash flow reflects actual cash transactions.

 Did you find this content helpful?